PowerDNS/lightningstream/docs/index.md

 If the application uses a [carefully designed data schema](schema.md), this approach can be used to support multiple simultaneously active writers.
-In other instances, it can often be used to sync data from one writer to multiple read-only receivers, or even with a single instance where a local persistent volume is not available.
+In other instances, it can often be used to sync data from one writer to multiple read-only receivers.
+Or it can simply create a near real-time backup of a single instance.

 ## Open Source